soniacweb/randomquotemachine/README.md

 ### randomquotemachine

+<a href="https://soniacweb.github.io/randomquotemachine">Demo can be found here</a>

-Part of the freecodecamp challenge.
-App generates random quotes which the user can then share via posts on twitter and Reddit.
+Part of the freecodecamp challenge. <strong>randomquotemachine</strong> is a desktop app that generates random quotes which the user can then share via posts on twitter and Reddit.

 #### Technoligies:
+##### This project was bootstrapped with Create React App.
 React
 FontAwesome

-#### This project was bootstrapped with Create React App.

-Available Scripts
+#### Available Scripts
 In the project directory, you can run:

 - npm i